zhangshuyun/gitaly/doc/failure_analysis/index.md

 ## Writes

-The following sequence diagram shows a sequence diagram for a write in Gitaly Cluster in GitLab 14.0.x:
+The following sequence diagram shows what happens during a write in Gitaly Cluster for GitLab 14.0.x:

 ```mermaid
 sequenceDiagram